OxfordSKA/OSKAR/README.md

 telescopes containing aperture arrays, such as those envisaged for the Square Kilometre Array.

-In order to run OSKAR, you will need a CUDA-capable NVIDIA graphics processing unit (GPU).
 Please see INSTALL.md for a quick installation guide.

 Full documentation and software can be found at http://oskar.oerc.ox.ac.uk